TRIPURA RAHASYA

 27-29.
 She gave him fruits to eat and juices to drink.

-After he had refreshed himself, he was further treated with
+After he had refreshed himself, he was further treated

 her charming words which dropped like sweet nectar from